liamjones/PaintsChainer-Docker/README.md

 # Notes

-This image is currently only recommended for local use for a couple of reasons:

-* Directory browsing is available with the python server so all uploaded images are essentially public
+This image is currently only recommended for local use because directory browsing is available with the python server so all uploaded images are essentially public
-* No image cleanup is performed while the container is running so eventually space will be exhausted